Skip to content

 1. Find your identity provider URL.

-2. Register a new Web App (AMI) with the identity provider and provide a sign-in URL.
+2. Register a new Web App with the identity provider and provide a sign-in URL.
 This will be used to configure the property oauth.redirect.uri.

-• We recommend also providing a logout redirect URL, however this is optional.
+• We recommend also providing a logout redirect URL, however this is optional

 3. Add the properties listed below to your local.properties for minimal configuration.